gavinhoward/bc/README.md

 Folders:

-	docs        Contains all of the documentation for Gam (currently empty). include     Contains all of the public header files for Gam. src         All of Gam's source code.
+	docs        Contains all of the documentation (currently empty). include     Contains all of the public header files. src         All source code.
-	tests       Tests for Gam.
+	tests       Tests.